ajshedivy/controls-algorithms/README.md

 Control algorithms and testing.

 ## PID Controller
 General purpose PID controller that can be imported as a module and used as an object.
 Protection for common PID control issues including integral windup and derivative kick.
+Run as file for demo.

 *see [pid-control](https://github.com/WisconsinAutonomous/controls-algorithms/tree/master/pid-control)*